ucscode/Key-Generator/readme.md

 $keyGenerator->addCharacters(['#', '@', '%']);

 /**
- * Remove one or more possible character from the list
+ * Remove one or more character from the list
  *
  * The "@" symbol will not be part of possible value from the characters
  *